top of page

 - Sample Morphing

 In the audio example above you can hear a robotic 16th note snare pattern turned into a more varied and interesting timbric variation, for a more organic and 'live' feeling.
-This technique is usually known as the 'round-robin' effect and some advanced samplers such as NI Battery 4 have got it already and it's a great way to generate variety usually in a drum programmed part by triggering slightly different versions of the same sound.
+This technique is usually known as the 'round-robin' effect and some advanced samplers such as NI Battery 4 have got it already it's a great way to generate variety usually in a drum-programmed part by triggering slightly different versions of the same sound.

-In this case I've applied a process similar to what I explained earlier to generate the same effect with 'Sample Morphing'.
+In this case, I've applied a process similar to what I explained earlier to generate the same effect with 'Sample Morphing'.
 How was it done?

 After having mapped three snare samples in the zone window inside of 'Sampler' (same as the instrument rack seen before) with different crossfading curves, I used an LFO with a sample and hold curve to modulate the sample selector, rate at 1/16 as the pattern and on retrigger mode: in this way every single hit sounds slightly different as the LFO chooses one value from 0 to 127 (or less if you don't set the amount of the modulation to full) in the zone window.